microsoft/vscode-wiki/Writing-Test-Plan-Items.md

 Refs: <!-- Refer to the issue that this test plan item is testing. -->
 ```

 - Platform assignments mentioning on which platforms this TPI shall be tested.
 You can pre-assign them to a user you would like to test by adding the user id next to platform.
-Refer #examples.
+Refer to the [examples](#Examples) for how to include this information.
   - macOS
   - windows
   - linux